-The rather curious obsessions with orb like light displays on the panels from the Hugo also continues with the Mojo but this time it is more purposeful and immediate.
-Instead of being splashed all over the front plate, Chord have aligned them to one side with very clear decals indicating what they primarily do.
+The rather curious obsessions with orb-like light displays on the panels from the Hugo also continue with the Mojo but this time it is more purposeful and immediate.
+Instead of being splashed all over the front plate, Chord has aligned them to one side with very clear decals indicating what they primarily do.
 Two are for volume (plus and minus), and one is for power.

 Also, a number of orb pressing sequences will give you some differing function capabilities within the Mojo.
 For instance, pressing both volume buttons during power-up will give you a line-out signal for use as a pure DAC connected to a digital source.
 Once powered on that same combination will dim the lights on the orbs so to speak should you find them too bright for your liking.